 Deciding When to Call or Email

-While every situation is different, there are circumstances when calls make more sense than emails, and vice versa.
-Emails are generally a good ideal for communication with a large number of people, or when the topic you need to cover is straight forward.
+While every situation is different, there are circumstances when calls make more sense than emails and vice versa.
+Emails are generally a good idea for communication with a large number of people, or when the topic you need to cover is straightforward.

 If you anticipate a lot of questions from your contact, you need to build a sense of rapport, or you’re discussing something complicated, then a call is generally a better choice.
 Calls can give conversations a more personal touch.